 Instructions

-- Add the rest of the ingredients to pot with chicken.
-(Pork fat, sofrito, tomato paste, sazon, chicken bouillon, bay leaf, oregano and olives).
-With a large spoon, stir well.
+- Add the remaining ingredients to the pot: pork fat, sofrito, tomato paste, sazón, chicken bouillon, bay leaf, oregano, and olives.
+Stir well with a large spoon, ensuring everything is evenly combined.

 Carmen says